habib13352/habib13352/README.md

   A low-cost CNC machine controlled via FluidNC firmware and a wireless webcam interface.

 - **🎙️ Custom Audio Equipment:**
-  Designed and built a working microphone, guitar, and amp from scratch.
+  Designed and built an electric guitar, and amp from scratch.

 - **📦 Inventory Management System:**
-  Coded a digital system for tracking and managing inventory items.
+  Coded a digital system for tracking and managing inventory items using C.

 - **📡 AM/FM Radio Transmission Systems:**
   Collaborated on building an AM generator and FM satellite antenna using simulation and hardware.